Mallory McMorrow: Health care

-Israel-Palestine
+Israeli–Palestinian conflict

-In April 2025, McMorrow reached out to pro-Israel Democratic groups to emphasize her support for Israel during her candidacy for the 2026 United States Senate election in Michigan and condemned the alleged harassment and antisemitism of pro-Palestinian protests at the University of Michigan directed towards its regents.
-According to Jewish Insider, by April 2025, McMorrow had returned foreign policy papers to at least one pro-Israel Democratic group, emphasizing her commitment to Israel's security.
-Washington Examiner reported McMorrow said that she has a respectful relationship with AIPAC, reporting her husband, who is Jewish, interned for AIPAC.
-She has strongly denied directly seeking support or endorsement from AIPAC specifically.
+McMorrow visited Israel in 2023.
+In April 2025, McMorrow reached out to pro-Israel Democratic groups to emphasize her support for Israel during her candidacy for the 2026 United States Senate election in Michigan and condemned alleged harassment and antisemitism directed at University of Michigan regents during pro-Palestinian protests.
+According to Jewish Insider, by April 2025, McMorrow had returned foreign-policy questionnaires to at least one pro-Israel Democratic group, emphasizing her commitment to Israel's security.

-McMorrow has asked AIPAC to not intervene in the 2026 U.S. Senate Democratic primary in Michigan on behalf of their preferred candidate Haley Stevens and has said that she's been in contact with AIPAC and other pro-Israel groups.
-She said the groups have been "receptive" to her positions on Israel adding that "they understand the shifting dynamics not only in Michigan but around the country and the world, people are very attuned to the deep influence PACs have that outweighs the influence of people and voters."
+In a September 2025 interview with the Washington Examiner, McMorrow said that she had a respectful relationship with AIPAC; the outlet also reported that her husband, who is Jewish, had interned for AIPAC.
+McMorrow asked AIPAC not to intervene in the 2026 U.S. Senate Democratic primary in Michigan on behalf of Haley Stevens and said that she had been in contact with AIPAC and other pro-Israel groups.
+She said the groups had been "receptive" to her positions on Israel and argued that voters had become increasingly concerned about the influence of PAC spending.
+McMorrow denied seeking AIPAC's support or endorsement.
+She was endorsed by J Street in March 2026.

-When initially asked about the role of the Israeli–Palestinian conflict in the Senate election she responded "two things can be true simultaneously... that Hamas started a violent war, and that war needs to end."
-McMorrow expressed support for a two-state solution, for the return of hostages, and for providing humanitarian aid to Palestinians in Gaza, saying that peace has been a hallmark of Democratic policy for decades.
+When initially asked about the role of the Israeli–Palestinian conflict in the Senate election, she responded that "two things can be true simultaneously ... that Hamas started a violent war, and that war needs to end."
+McMorrow expressed support for a two-state solution, for the return of hostages, and for providing humanitarian aid to Palestinians in Gaza, saying that peace had been a hallmark of Democratic foreign policy for decades.

-McMorrow's positions on weapons and support to Israel have adjusted over the course of her Senate campaign and as humanitarian conditions have rapidly deteriorated for Palestinians.
-In April 2025, she declined to say whether she would vote for further security aid for Israel without conditions, wanting to see the legislation first.
-In July 2025, McMorrow said the U.S. must stop providing Netanyahu offensive weapons as leverage until the resumption of humanitarian aid, demanded Hamas release all of the hostages and disarm, and said the parties must negotiate a permanent ceasefire that they adhere to.
-McMorrow maintained support of sending defensive arms to Israel, including funding for the Iron Dome to protect Israeli civilians, conditioning further sale of offensive arms as leverage for resuming humanitarian aid, describing hearing at campaign events "people not wanting their tax dollars to create a humanitarian crisis" and characterizing Israel's actions as being the fault of Netanyahu's policies.
-In October 2025, McMorrow described the conflict as legally meeting the definition of genocide, with her campaign citing a September 2025 United Nations Commission of Inquiry report as the convincing factor.
+McMorrow's positions on weapons transfers and U.S. support to Israel changed over the course of her Senate campaign as humanitarian conditions in Gaza worsened.
+In July 2025, international food-security experts warned that the "worst-case scenario of famine" was unfolding in Gaza and that humanitarian conditions had "dramatically worsened".
+In April 2025, McMorrow declined to say whether she would vote for additional security aid for Israel without conditions, saying she wanted to see the legislation first.
+In July 2025, McMorrow said the United States should stop providing Benjamin Netanyahu's government with offensive weapons as leverage until humanitarian aid resumed, called for Hamas to release all hostages and disarm, and said the parties should negotiate a permanent ceasefire.
+McMorrow continued to support defensive arms for Israel, including funding for the Iron Dome, while advocating conditioning further offensive arms transfers on the resumption of humanitarian aid.

+Asked in October 2025 whether Israel's actions in Gaza legally met the definition of a genocide, McMorrow responded affirmatively, with her campaign citing a September 2025 report by the United Nations Independent International Commission of Inquiry as a factor in her conclusion.
+The Israeli government rejected the commission's conclusion.
+McMorrow later criticized the focus on the legal label as a political "purity test" while continuing to say that the United States should remain an ally of Israel.